whopperprinting/LayerLapse/README.md

 - Extra GPIO pin for expansion — add a servo, LED, IR module, etc.
 - Open-source firmware — customize timing, logic, or camera behavior if desired
 - Optional DIY guide included for building your own version from scratch

 ---

-## 🔧 Uploading Firmware (Only needed if you're customizing — LayerLapse is shipped preloaded and ready to use)

-Steps:
-1. Copy the [code from here](code/DIY_LayerLapse_firmware.txt) for a starting point
-2. Paste it into the Arduino IDE
-3. Connect your UPDI programmer to the board (3-pin: GND, VCC, UPDI)
-4. Select the correct board/port and upload

----